stevenittileon/Emitrr-AI-Intern-Assignment/README.md

   - Default `sentiment-analysis` model (e.g. `distilbert-base-uncased-finetuned-sst-2-english`) for sentiment.
 - **YAKE** and **RAKE**: keyword and keyphrase extraction.

-No fine-tuning is required; everything uses pretrained, off-the-shelf models.
+No fine-tuning is required; everything uses pretrained models.

----

-## 🚀 Possible Next Steps
+## Possible Next Steps

 - Add a `FastAPI` or `Streamlit` front-end for interactive use.
 - Persist outputs to a database or FHIR-compatible schema.